-Can you already sing and play but want to expand your creative possibilities?
+Can you already play and sing but want to expand your creative possibilities?
 Do you want to add more power and sophistication to your skills?
 Do you feel you could contribute more to your band if you knew more?

-After the first years of making music, we musicians often find ourselves stuck on a plateau of ability.
+After the first years of music making, we musicians often find ourselves stuck on a plateau of ability.
 We’ve gone as far as our strengths can carry us and need to develop more depth of understanding.
 Weak areas in our playing begin holding us back.
 Writers may find lacking a variety of knowledge is starting to make their songs sound all the same.

 Many serious musicians benefit from a well designed, focused practice routine that maximizes time use.